-- 292 In Europe, the EUnetHTA (European network of 47 European organizations of Health Technology - Assessment) recently conducted a study evaluating the methodology of the "rapid relative effectiveness - assessment" of the new HZ vaccine. - The report acknowledged the significance of HZ and PHN and the BOI in Europe, the limitations of current - treatments and, in particular, the difficulty of PHN management.
-It also recognized the clinical efficacy of - 297 the HZ vaccine in the population > 50 years of age with a reduction in the frequency of new cases of HZ and - 298 its complications, also establishing a good safety profile, and highlighting a period of protection up to at least - 299 10 years.
-In Europe, several countries decided to recommend and/or fund vaccination: in people aged ≥50 - years in Austria (since 2007), in Germany and Sweden (since 2010), in subjects ≥60 years in Greece (from - 301 2011) and in older cohorts in the UK and in France (EUnetHTA, 2013). - 302 The most interesting experience at European level was in the UK.
-The immunization program began in - 303 September 2013 on two cohorts: seventy-year-old and seventy-nine-year-old subjects.
-Official data - suggested national average coverage rates, after one year, of 61.8 and 59.6%, respectively.
-Given the positive - 305 response obtained, the UK health authorities decided to extend immunization (active call and - reimbursement) to the cohort of seventy-eight-year-old subjects (Public Health England, 2013). - 307 In France, the Haut Conseil de la Santé Publique (HCSP) adopted the recommendation for routine - vaccination against HZ in older adults aged between 65 and 74 years in 2013,; national reimbursement for all - subjects aged between 65-74 years, with a catch-up for adults aged 75 to 79 years until the end of February - 310 2017, was approved in 2015 (HCSP report, 2013). - In Italy, a panel of experts concluded that HZ and PHN are important clinical and public health problems - and, in 2014 "Lifetime immunization schedule", included the recommendation for the use of the HZ vaccine - 313 in subjects at risk above 50 years old, with the exception of seriously immunocompromised subjects, but also - vaccination without charge in at least a cohort of the elderly population (60 or 65 years), in order to - 315 progressively cover further groups of the population against a severely debilitating disease with high social - impact (Bonanni et al., 2014).
-In an Italian cost-efficacy study, the vaccine proved highly cost-effective, with - 317 costs per Quality-Adjusted Life Year (QALY) ranging from € 11,943 for persons aged 60-79 years; € 9,779 - 318 for subjects aged 65-79 years and € 8,729 for those aged between 70 and 79 years (Coretti et al., 2014).
-At - 319 regional level, the modification of Section V of the Constitution, through Constitutional Law number 3 of - 320 October 2001, changed the structure of the institutional relationships between national, regional and local - authorities, by introducing a devolution framework of competences and responsibilities in the health field. - 322 This change attributed to the Regions the responsibility, almost exclusively, of the organization and the - 323 management of the health service, while the government has the responsibility to determine which health - services are "essential" (Basic Levels of Assistance, Livelli Essenziali di Assistenza, LEA) and should be - offered to all citizens by all Regions. - 326 Sicily and Liguria decided to use the HZ vaccine in 2015: in Sicily, the vaccine is recommended in subjects - at risk above 50 years of age, with the exception of severely immunosuppressed persons, and also freely - administered in at least a cohort of elderly population (65 years or 75 years) (Sicily Region, 2015).
-Liguria
+In Europe, the EUnetHTA (European network of 47 European organizations of Health Technology Assessment) recently conducted a study evaluating the methodology of the 'rapid relative effectiveness assessment' of the new HZ vaccine.

+The report acknowledged the significance of HZ and PHN and the BOI in Europe, the limitations of current treatments and, in particular, the difficulty of PHN management.
+It also recognized the clinical efficacy of the HZ vaccine in the population >50 years of age, with a reduction in the frequency of new cases of HZ and its complications, also establishing a good safety profile and highlighting a period of protection up to at least 10 years.
+In Europe, several countries decided to recommend and/or fund vaccination: in people aged \geq 50 years in Austria (since 2007), in Germany and Sweden (since 2010), in subjects \geq 60 years in

+Greece (from 2011) and in older cohorts in the UK and in France (EUnetHTA, 2013).

+The most interesting experience at the European level was in the UK.
+The immunization programme began in September 2013 on two cohorts: 70- and 79-year-old subjects.
+Official data suggested national average coverage rates, after 1 year, of 61.8 and 59.6%, respectively.
+Given the positive response obtained, the UK health authorities decided to extend immunization (active call and reimbursement) to the cohort of 78-year-old subjects (Public Health England, 2013).

+In France, the Haut Conseil de la Santé Publique adopted the recommendation for routine vaccination against HZ in older adults aged between 65 and 74 years in 2013; national reimbursement for all subjects aged between 65 and 74 years, with a catch-up for adults aged 75 to 79 years until the end of February 2017, was approved in 2015 (HCSP report, 2013).

+In Italy, a panel of experts concluded that HZ and PHN are important clinical and public health problems, and in 2014, 'Lifetime immunization schedule' included the recommendation for the use of the HZ vaccine in subjects older than 50 years old and at risk, with the exception of seriously immunocompromised subjects, and vaccination without charge in at least a cohort of the elderly population (60 or 65 years), in order to progressively cover further groups of the population against a severely debilitating disease with high social impact (Bonanni et al., 2014).
+In an Italian costefficacy study, the vaccine proved highly cost-effective, with costs per quality-adjusted life year of €11 943 for persons aged 60 to 79 years, €9779 for subjects aged 65 to 79 years and €8729 for those aged between 70 and 79 years (Coretti et al., 2014).
+At the regional level, the modification of Section V of the Constitution, through Constitutional Law number 3 of October 2001, changed the structure of the institutional relationships among national, regional and local authorities, by introducing a devolution framework of competences and responsibilities in the health field.
+This change attributed to the regions the responsibility, almost exclusively, of the organization and the management of the health service, while the government has the responsibility to determine which health services are 'essential' (Basic Levels of Assistance, Livelli Essenziali di Assistenza) and should be offered to all citizens by all regions.